SherG/tester1/site/content/post/how-to-judge-an-exercise-or-diet-product.md

 I say numerous because even good scientists can get it wrong.
 Being able to replicate another scientist’s results is a crucial check on their objectivity.

+> Choose a fitness approach backed by science.

 Scientific studies will control for a number of variables that may affect the results of an exercise program, diet or supplement.

 Without these controls, we are just left with opinion.